 - Microsoft has disabled the resizable feature of the Start menu that we loved.
 We've got a fix to change the size of the Start menu in Windows 10 in just a few minutes.

 - For this, you will have to do some Registry modifications.
 As a safety precaution, first, backup all your files and folders that you may need in case you get potential errors in the system.

 - We wrote many articles about the Start Menu, so if you need some guides or fixes check out our Start Menu Troubleshooting section.

 - Usually, when you've got a question, we've got an answer for you.
 That's what our How To Hub is for.

-How to I resize my Start Menu in Windows 10?
+How do I resize my Start Menu in Windows 10?

-How to change the size of the Windows 10 Start menu
+How can I change the size of the Windows 10 Start menu?

 1. Tweak your Registry